 6. Fiber Art

-You’ve probably seen fiber art on your favorite design blogs, from Elsie Larson’s gorgeous nursery to Grace Bonney and Design*Sponge‘s ongoing love affair with wall textiles.
+You’ve probably seen fiber art on your favorite design blogs, from Elsie Larson’s Plants to Grace Bonney and Design*Sponge‘s ongoing love affair with wall textiles.
 They’re popular for good reason!
 If you need to soften a wall, fiber art is a great way to introduce some movement and texture to a room.
 They offer a certain charming handmade look, too.

 7. Pendant Light Fixtures